 Man Therapy is a men’s therapy organization that facilitates men’s therapy sessions for men struggling with addiction, anxiety, depression, sleep issues, grief, relationship issues, and trauma.
 It specifically targets veterans and first responders who need support.

 L3 Leadership is a mastermind group that is centered on building a community of leaders by encouraging them to grow to their full potential.
 As a member of L3, you are encouraged and equipped to follow your dreams and are guides on how to become a better leader in your family, community, city, and country.
 All L3 mastermind group members are coached, encouraged, and held accountable as part of the growth process to meet your goals.

-Men’s Group is an online men’s support group that strives to offer group session support, guidance, and help to men struggling with different life issues.
+Men’s Group is an online men’s talking group that strives to offer group session support, guidance, and help to men struggling with different life issues.

-Men’s Group uses group exercises and activities as part of service delivery.
-The mensgroup.com group therapy session will give you the information you need to overcome different men’s issues and lead a better life.
+The mensgroup.com group talking session will give you the information you need to overcome different men’s issues and lead a better life.
 It is more than just a therapy group.
 It equips you with resources that make you a better man and ensure you lead a better, more fulfilling life.